TheMiningKing/website-nov-2017/blog/source/_posts/Buying-and-Selling-Currency-with-Ethereum.md

 Sounds like a good time to buy!

-It just so happens I've got a bit of Ether sitting in a [wallet](https://etherscan.io/address/0xd24def0856636050cf891befc0fa69ecf96c160b).
+It just so happens I've got a bit of ether sitting in a [wallet](https://etherscan.io/address/0xd24def0856636050cf891befc0fa69ecf96c160b).
 I wonder how much Bitcoin I can get?

 ## Open an account on a currency exchange